Ch1nChun/ImGuiMenu-s/README.md

+# A Collection of imgui menu's from the internet.
-# ImGuiMenu's, menu's are not mine, and all credits go to them not me.
+## menu's are not mine, and all credits go to their respected owners.

 ## 1.rar:
 ![image](https://github.com/Ch1nChun/ImGuiMenu-s/assets/90413853/7129a5e9-4099-4209-af36-f7430b96510b)